 I read Hillbilly Elegy soon after it was released.
 I don’t really remember much about it and didn’t consider it controversial.
 I just finished reading What We Are Getting Wrong About Appalachia by Elizabeth Catte and discovered there are many people in the area who are not fans of Vance and his book’s portrayal of the area.
 It made me think about the time I spent in Appalachia.

-I grew up in Kentucky, but not in the western part of the state.
+I grew up in Kentucky, but not in the eastern part of the state.
 I didn’t really spend much time in the eastern part of the state until one summer of my college years.
 I signed up to work as a summer missionary with the Baptist church.
 Many people were sent to exciting locations.
 I was sent to Inez, KY.
 It made sense.
 I had no discernible talent and Inez just needed someone to knock on doors and talk to people about a new church being built.
 So, no talent Tater was chosen and off I went to eastern Kentucky.

 During my time in Inez, I met a lot of people both by knocking on doors and being involved with the local church.
 It was the one time I’ve actually sung on stage without a choir when I was the music leader for a youth revival.
 That has nothing to do with anything, but it was a big moment in my life.
 I have no profound things to say about the people I met.
 There were some people who would fit in a book about extreme poverty.
 There was a guy living in a bus in the woods.
 There was a self-professed Buddhist which was interesting to find in small-town Appalachia back then.
 There were people who believed the King James Version of the Bible was the one written during Bible times and wouldn’t read other versions.
 But also